Knocking Love

 What proof could I in paltry words impart

-And so of honored praise your worth convey?
+And so in honored praise exalt your name?

 Here now and for that kingdom yet to come?